 The three-year gastroenterology fellowship provides extensive experience in all aspects of gastroenterology, endoscopy, hepatology and nutrition.
-Our fellows have the opportunity to become expert in these areas through Winthrop's formalized centers of excellence with state-of-the-art equipment and through rotations in advanced hepatology and liver transplantation at New York University.
+Our fellows have the opportunity to become expert in these areas through NYU Winthrop's formalized centers of excellence with state-of-the-art equipment and through rotations in advanced hepatology and liver transplantation at New York University.
 Graduating fellows successfully establish themselves in academic or clinical careers of their choice.
-Our fellows have presented abstracts and posters at the annual meetings of the American Gastroenterological Association, American College of Gastroenterology, and at Winthrop University’s Research Day.
+Our fellows have presented abstracts and posters at the annual meetings of the American Gastroenterological Association, American College of Gastroenterology, and at NYU Winthrop University’s Research Day.

 - Raluca Vrabie, MD